University of Maryland - Baltimore County Overview

 - Students at UMBC have an easier time paying back their loans.
 The school's student loan default rate is only 4%, compared to the national rate of 10.1%.

-- The doctor's degree is the highest degree offered at UMBC.
+- The doctor's degree is the highest award offered at UMBC.

 - For the 2017-2018 academic year, 69% of the faculty were full-time.